 We use the Chase card for booking hotels and tours and our Charles Schwab card for getting money out of the ATM.

-The Best Places to Visit in Vietnam
+The 15 Best Places to Visit in Vietnam

-One of the highlights of Hanoi is the cuisine.
+One of the highlights of Hanoi is its cuisine.
 You can eat what is possibly the best bun cha in all of Vietnam at the same restaurant where Anthony Bourdain and Barack Obama dined together.
 And you can try another local delicacy – snake!

 3. Halong Bay

-4. Ninh Binh
+5. Ninh Binh

-This beautiful region, just two hours south of Hanoi, is full of lush green rice paddies in the shadow of towering limestone cliffs.
+This beautiful region, just two hours south of Hanoi, is full of lush green rice paddies in the shadow of massive towering limestone cliffs.
 Life moves a bit slower here.
 The people are friendlier.
 Traffic jams generally involve herds of goats rather than cars.
 You’ll feel all around happier, relaxed, and more at peace.

 Read all about where to stay, where to eat, and what to do in the stunning region of Ninh Binh!

-5. Phong Nha
+6. Phong Nha

 Phong Nha Cave, Paradise Cave, and Black Cave are the most popular and easily accessible caves in the area.
-You can visit all 3 on your own – no need to hire a tour guide.
+You can visit all three on your own – no need to hire a tour guide.

-Hue was also right in the center of the clash of northern and southern Vietnam during the American War (or Vietnam War as you may know it) so many of the sites have had to be reconstructed.
-The longest and bloodiest battle took place here but thankfully many of the historical sites remain intact.
+Hue was also right in the center of the clash of northern and southern Vietnam during the American War (or Vietnam War as you may know it), so many of the sites have had to be reconstructed.
+The longest and bloodiest battle took place here, but thankfully many of the historical sites remain intact.

-7. Da Nang
+8. Da Nang

-The city of Da Nang is full of lavish beachfront resorts and is the perfect place if you’re looking to get a little rest and relaxation.
+The city of Da Nang (also known as Danang) is full of lavish beachfront resorts and is the perfect place if you’re looking to get a little rest and relaxation.
 Da Nang is getting more and more visitors of late with the construction of the Golden Bridge – a giant bridge that appears to be held up by two hands.